joel120822/Github-Intellij-Banking/README.md

 ## ✅ Features

 - Prompts user to **enter an Account ID**
-- If the ID is invalid, it keeps asking until the user provides a **valid ID**
+- If the ID is invalid, program stops running when the user provides a **valid ID**
 - Once a valid ID is entered, it provides the following menu:

   1. **Print account details** (Name and Balance)